This article is part of the “Logistics of the Future” series looking at the best logistics startups today.

 - “Speedy, a Member of DPDgroup, Reduces Its Total Costs by Over 7-9% Thanks to Transmetrics’ Predictive Analytics Tool”

 A majority of trucking is done by contractors and small operators who are always looking to keep their rigs full to cover their costs.
 Transfix, an online freight marketplace that uses algorithms and machine learning to give full-load shippers better prices and truck owners better routes has already made a big name for itself within the trucking world since it began in 2013.
-The startup has raised hundreds of millions of dollars in funding from VCs and was even named to Forbes’ list of Next Billion-Dollar Startups.
+The trucking startup has raised hundreds of millions of dollars in funding from VCs and was even named to Forbes’ list of Next Billion-Dollar Startups.